HenriqueOPeixoto/compiler/README.md

     compiler/main.py file.txt

-The default behaviour is to output code to a file named out.txt.
+The default behaviour is to output code to a file named `out.txt`.
 Options can be passed when calling script via terminal, mostly to print additional information useful for debugging:

 | Options | Description |
 |---------|-------------|